Puppy Mouthing & Nipping

 7. Use a short, 2 minute time-out in the crate for continued nipping when all other strategies have failed.

 9. Be consistent—do not allow some nipping while discouraging it at other times.

 We do not recommend any of the following:

 1. Punishing your puppy by grabbing his muzzle, shaking his scruff or spanking.
 Hands must be used only for praise and pleasant things.
 Grabbing your puppy’s muzzle will teach him to dislike your touch—a definite disadvantage for future tooth brushings or veterinary visits.

-2. Don’t laugh at your puppy or play with him when he uses his teeth.
+2. Don’t laugh at your puppy or play with him when he uses his teeth too hard.
 Your puppy may view your amusement as approval.

 3. Don’t encourage your puppy to grab at your hands, feet, or clothing during play.